Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 What Exactly Does a Certified Alcohol & Drug Counselor Do?

 The responsibilities within that scope of practice fall into eight categories according to SAMHSA’s TAP21 guidelines.
-These eight dimensions of practice are common to almost everyone working at any level in substance abuse therapy.
+These eight dimensions of practice are standard to almost everyone working at any level in substance abuse therapy.
 The specific tasks that a certified addiction counselor takes on within those eight dimensions are what make this position different from the others.

 A Deeper Look at Certified Addiction Counselor Job Descriptions

-Although people often gravitate toward positions with higher credentials and more clinical independence, there’s a unique benefit to working as a certified addiction counselor: you spend more time working directly with patients, and less time performing administrative and clinical supervision.
+Although people often gravitate toward positions with higher credentials and more clinical independence, there’s a unique benefit to working as a certified addiction counselor: you spend more time working directly with patients and less time performing administrative and clinical supervision.

 There’s plenty of paperwork, both in treatment planning and case documentation.
-That goes hand-in-hand with networking and making referrals.
+That goes hand in hand with networking and making referrals.
 Most patients have a ton of different support needs, and certified addiction counselors are often the people who line up help so they can be in the right state and right environment for recovery.

 What Are Substance Abuse and Behavioral Disorder Counselors?

-behavioral health buildingWith the likelihood of co-occuring disorders in substance use disorder cases, it’s rare to just be treating a single diagnosis for addiction.
-The chicken and egg nature of disorders like anxiety and depression crossed over with substance abuse can make it tough to put a finger on a core issue—is the patient self-medicating for pre-existing mental health problems?
+With the likelihood of co-occurring disorders in substance use disorder cases, it’s rare just to be treating a single diagnosis for addiction.
+The chicken-and-egg nature of disorders like anxiety and depression crossed over with substance abuse can make it tough to put a finger on a core issue.
+Is the patient self-medicating for pre-existing mental health problems?
 Or are those problems symptoms of abuse of dangerous substances?

 The lines are similarly blurry when it comes to treatments.
 The roots of addiction can be behavioral as well as chemical, so SUD counselors often integrate standard behavioral therapies in their treatment plans.
-Therapeutic methods used in garden variety behavioral and mental health counseling are identical to what SUD counselors use:
+Therapeutic methods used in garden-variety behavioral and mental health counseling are identical to what SUD counselors use:

 • Cognitive behavioral therapy